 Use the hyperlinked titles to view any available materials associated with each presentation.

-Pineo, Elizabeth.
-Accessibility and Online Archival Music Scores, presented at the 94th Annual Meeting of the Music Library Association, March 2025.
+Pineo, E. A. (2025, March).
+Accessibility and Online Archival Music Scores.
+94th Annual Meeting of the Music Library Association.
 Poster.

-Pineo, Elizabeth.
+Pineo, E. A. (2024, November).
 Assessing Archival Accessibility and Information Access for Disabled Users with

-Discoverability, Usability, and Readability, presented at the Mid-Atlantic Regional Archives Conference, November 2024.
+Discoverability, Usability, and Readability.
+Mid-Atlantic Regional Archives Conference.
 Poster.

-Pineo, Elizabeth.
-Finding Aids and Information Access: Discoverability, Usability, and Readability, presented at The Southeastern Archives Association and the Society of Georgia Archives Virtual Summer Symposium: Light it Up, June 2024.
+Pineo, E. A. (2024, June).
+Finding Aids and Information Access: Discoverability, Usability, and Readability.
+The Southeastern Archives Association and the Society of Georgia Archives Virtual Summer Symposium: Light it Up.
 Lightning Talk.

-Pineo, Elizabeth.
-Information Access & Archives: Discoverability, Usability, and Readability, presented at the Canadian Association for Information Science Doctoral and Master’s Research Colloquium, June 2024.
+Pineo, E. A. (2024, June).
+Information Access & Archives: Discoverability, Usability, and Readability.
+Canadian Association for Information Science Doctoral and Master’s Research Colloquium.
 Lightning Talk.

-Pineo, Elizabeth.
-Reimagining Archival Finding Aids for Discoverability, Usability, and Readability, presented at the Conference of Inter-Mountain Archivists (CIMA) Annual Meeting, May 2024.
+Pineo, E. A. (2024, May).
+Reimagining Archival Finding Aids for Discoverability, Usability, and Readability.
+Conference of Inter-Mountain Archivists (CIMA) Annual Meeting.
 Presentation.

-Pineo, Elizabeth.
-Human Rights and Information Access: Reimagining Finding Aids, presented at the 16th Bridging the Spectrum Symposium, March 2024.
+Pineo, E. A. (2024, March).
+Human Rights and Information Access: Reimagining Finding Aids.
+16th Bridging the Spectrum Symposium.
 Poster & Lightning Talk.

-Pineo, Elizabeth.
-DISABLED students in the library classroom, presented at LOEX Conference, Harrisburg, PA, May 2023.
+Pineo, E. A. (2023, May).
+DISABLED students in the library classroom.
+LOEX Conference.
+Harrisburg, PA.
 Poster.

-Pineo, Elizabeth. " 'General lack of representation and accessibility': Symbolic Annihilation & Disabled Individuals' Perceptions of Music Archives," presented at Including Disability Global Summit, April 2023.
+Pineo, E. A. (2023, April). " 'General lack of representation and accessibility': Symbolic Annihilation & Disabled Individuals' Perceptions of Music Archives."
+Including Disability Global Summit.
 Presentation.

-Pineo, Elizabeth.
-Disability Representation in the Music Archive, presented at Ohio State University's Multiple Perspectives Virtual Student Poster Competition, April 2022.
+Pineo, E. A. (2022, April).
+Disability Representation in the Music Archive.
+Ohio State University's Multiple Perspectives Virtual Student Poster Competition.
 Poster & Presentation.

-Pineo, Elizabeth. "'I Love that they Exist, Even if Imperfectly': Disability, Music Archives, Descriptive Language, and Symbolic Annihilation."
-Master's, University of Maryland, 2023.
+Pineo, E. A. (2023). "'I Love that they Exist, Even if Imperfectly': Disability, Music Archives, Descriptive Language, and Symbolic Annihilation."
+Master's thesis.
+University of Maryland.

 Video: How do dashes work?
 Hyphens, En-dashes, and Em-dashes explained!